sketchbuch/obsidian-knowledge-base/Typescript/Code/Force a non-nullable value for children.md

 # Force a non-nullable value for children

-How to make sure a property is non-nullable in an interface, like React childen for example
+How to make sure a property is non-nullable in an interface, like React children for example

 ---